EBS: 'internal_validation_error' Logging in to the Everbridge Member Portal

 • Click Save at the bottom.

-• Download the Everbridge metadata file and upload it to your identity provider to confirm the configuration is correct.
+• Download the Everbridge metadata file and upload it to your identity provider to confirm the configuration and metadata are current.

-6. Clear your browser's cookies and cache before attempting to log in again.
+6. Clear your browser's cookies and cache before attempting to log in again, or try an incognito/private browsing window or a different supported browser.

 Was this article helpful?